CityOfPhiladelphia/standards-docs/site-content/guidelines/content/punctuation.md

 * He paused before saying, “Bananas are not something people should hate.”

 Quotation marks should NOT be used to indicate emphasis or emotion, nor should they be used to set off proper names.

 Example: Get ready for hurricane season.
 NOT: Get ready for “hurricane season.”

 Example: NOT: We are currently understaffed but we will “do our best” to get to your concern in a timely manner.

 Example: NOT: Joe Johnson became the head of the “Department of Human Affairs” in June 1999.
+{{% /filter-item %}}

+{{% filter-item Semicolons%}}

-**Semicolons**Use semicolons at the end of bullet points.
+Use semicolons at the end of bullet points.

 Example: Acceptable forms of identification include:

 * Driver’s license;
 * Birth certificate;
 * Or Social Security card.
+{{% /filter-item %}}